cbstodd/colinstodd-com-jekyll/_posts/personal/2018-10-01-download-ical-and-google-calendar-for-phish-tour-dates-and-shows.md

 pinned: false
 featured: true
 image: images/posts/dinner_and_movie.png
 description: Download Phish tour iCal/Google calendar.
-This calendar has been updated to include the "Dinner And A Movie".
+This calendar has been updated to include the "Dinner And A Movie"; also info regarding their rescheduled summer tour.
 permalink: /posts/personal/download-ical-and-google-calendar-for-phish-tour-dates-and-shows.html
 comments: true
 redirect_from: